julik/sylens/README.markdown

 * SyLens for images, footage and roto (works on all channels)
 * SyUV for undistorting projected UVs in your geometry
+* SyGeo for undistorting your geometry itself (primarily cards)
 * SyShader for undistorting in texture space (material modifier)
 * SyCamera for rendering from ScanlineRender with lens redistortion baked in